christophergandrud/DataCombine/README.md

 - `SpreadDummy`: spread a dummy variable (1's and 0') over a specified time period and for specified groups.

-- `StartEnd`: finds the starting and ending time points of a series, including for time-series cross-sectional data.
+- `StartEnd`: finds the starting and ending time points of a spell, including for time-series cross-sectional data.

 - `rmExcept`: removes all objects from a workspace except those specified by the user.